pocco81/true-zen.nvim/README.md

 - Custom cursor that changes shape according to current vi-mode
 - You can still cycle through open buffers even when you can't see them in the UI
 - Non nonsensical
+- Does not slow down your startup time since it's only loaded on demand
+- Can launch at startup if needed

 # 📦 Installation